Search here...

 PG

-Marnie, along with her grandmother and siblings take a trip to Halloweentown where they come across some spooky characters.
-It’s not too spooky but it does have the perfect Halloween theme.
+Marnie, along with her grandmother and siblings, take a trip to Halloweentown where they come across some spooky characters.

-After you’ve watched the first Halloweentown, be sure to check out the sequels.
+After you’ve watched the first Halloweentown, be sure to check out the sequels if you want a Halloween movie marathon.

 Mom’s Got A Date With A Vampire